TinyR1-32B-Preview: Boosting Accuracy with Branch-Merge Distillation: Introduction

-Recently, the DeepSeek-R1 model has achieved great success, and its released R1-Distill models \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} demonstrated that distilled small models can be superior in reasoning.
-Building smaller-scale models is also beneficial for deployment and reducing inference costs.
-However, developing smaller yet powerful models is a key challenge in Large Language Models (LLMs).
+Recently, DeepSeek-R1 has achieved strong results, and its R1-Distill models \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} show that small models distilled from large teachers can excel at reasoning.
+Smaller models are also easier to deploy and cheaper at inference.
+A key challenge is therefore to \emph{shrink model size while maintaining performance}.

-The most effective method, to our knowledge, is distilling a smaller model from a bigger teacher model across various domains~\cite{tinybert, deepseekai2025deepseekr1incentivizingreasoningcapability,2025openr1,muennighoff2025s1simpletesttimescaling}.
-However, this method has a fundamental limitation: it requires carefully selecting the most relevant data/domains and tuning their proportions for joint training, which is typically time-consuming and error-prone~\cite{guo-etal-2019-autosem, ji2024pkusaferlhfmultilevelsafetyalignment}.
-Furthermore, optimizing many domains simultaneously can lead to conflicting gradients, where tasks interfere, impeding overall learning progress \cite{yu2020gradientsurgerymultitasklearning, jiang2024hummerlimitedcompetitivepreference}.
-These problems limit the effectiveness and efficiency of naive data mixed distillation, often resulting in models that cannot achieve the performance levels desired for specialized tasks.

-To address these issues and optimize performance across multiple areas, we propose an approach, namely branch-merge, which integrates a model-merging technique during the distillation.
-Our branch-merge distillation approach contains two phases as follows.
+In practice, building a small yet capable model typically starts from a pretrained base model and goes through multiple stages, among which Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL) are critical.
+While RL is widely used to improve reasoning, a strong SFT cold start is often essential to unlock initial capabilities and support further RL gains \cite{qian2025userrltraininginteractiveusercentric}.
+To our knowledge, the most effective SFT strategy is multi-domain distillation from a larger teacher~\cite{tinybert, deepseekai2025deepseekr1incentivizingreasoningcapability,2025openr1,muennighoff2025s1simpletesttimescaling}.
+However, naive mixed-data distillation requires careful domain selection and proportion tuning, which is time-consuming and error-prone~\cite{guo-etal-2019-autosem, ji2024pkusaferlhfmultilevelsafetyalignment}.
+Moreover, optimizing many domains jointly can cause task interference and conflicting gradients, slowing or degrading learning \cite{yu2020gradientsurgerymultitasklearning, jiang2024hummerlimitedcompetitivepreference}.
+As a result, distilled models may underperform on specialized tasks, even when those tasks appear in training.